mattermost/docs/source/process/handbook.rst

 High Impact
 ===========
 Figure out what matters most, and focus on those priorities.
-When deciding to work on low impact and high impact projects, choose high impact.
+When deciding to work on low impact or high impact projects, choose high impact.

 Be proud of what you build
 ==========================
 Insist on high standards.
-Ensure that you're building highest quality products, services, and processes possible, and constantly raise the bar.
+Ensure that you're building the highest quality products, services, and processes possible, and constantly raising the bar.

 Training